9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 * [TAG (The AIDS cure Genocide)](/)
 * [The CIA's Lust & Envy Problem](/media/CIA_lust_envy.md) / RapeSquads
 * [Cream](/etc/jezebel_cream.md)

+# Assistance
+They will not allow me to work, they've killed everyone I ever knew, and restrict who I interact with--they've killed people who I've met in passing who knew nothing.

+If you want to help me with a buck or two, you can for cigarettes (they're $6 or $0.50 each at the company store)
+* Drop the change in the wooden tray on the microwave
+* CashApp - $kelkelatl
+* PayPal - @KelvinB33
+* Venmo - @suitcasewatch
 ***
 # Quick Links
 * [TAG - The AIDS-Cure Genocide](/)